kalfasyan/photobox/README.md

 The user is asked to verify each "critical-insect" detection and then save the results.
 The session folder will then contain csv files and histogram plots with the counts per sticky plate.
 ![img4](./images/pbox_slide4.png?raw=True "GUI Steps")

+### UPDATE
+A newer PhotoBox version is under development.
+It is a more portable device that uses a smartphone to take images of sticky plates inside a smaller box which is illuminated by the phone's flash.
+This new photobox comes with a Streamlit web interface to perform all functions that are available in the present repository.
+More details will be available in a new repository.

 ### DISCLAIMER
 --------
 All data in this repo belong to KU Leuven.